openfun/openedx-docker/README.md

 - admin: `admin@example.com`/`admin`
 - student: `edx@example.com`/`edx`

+Richie's admin is available at https://demo.richie.education/admin/ and can be accessed via the following user account: `admin`/`admin`.

-The database is regularly flushed.
+The demonstration databases are regularly flushed.

 ## Approach